aimukhin/minfft/README.md

 dimension.

 ## Performance
-Below is the plot of the execution times of our one-dimensional complex DFT routine compared with FFTW and Kiss FFT.
+Below is a plot of the execution times of our one-dimensional complex DFT routine compared with FFTW and Kiss FFT.
 The results are measured in microseconds per call.